-Adapted from a variety of sources.
 The method for this bread is the standard muffin or quick bread style; wet ingredients stirred briefly into the dry.
-No mixer required, with two bowls and a spoon and you're set for this one.
+No mixer required, with two bowls and a spoon and you're set.

 Preheat an oven to 350°F (175°C).
 Grease two 9-by-5-by-3-inch loaf pans with softened butter.
 Use a length of parchment to line the bottom and long sides of the pan, forming a sling, and lightly butter the parchment as well.
 Set aside.